Haiti’s future uncertain after brazen slaying of president | WTOP

 According to Haiti’s constitution, Moïse should be replaced by the president of Haiti’s Supreme Court, but the chief justice died in recent days from COVID-19, leaving open the question of who might rightfully succeed to the office.

-Joseph, meanwhile, was supposed to be replaced by Ariel Henry, who had been named prime minister by Moïse a day before the assassination.
+Joseph, meanwhile, was supposed to be replaced by Ariel Henry, a neurosurgeon who had been named prime minister by Moïse a day before the assassination.

-Henry told The Associated Press in a brief interview that he is the prime minister, calling it an exceptional and confusing situation.
-In another interview with Radio Zenith, he said there was no fight between him and Joseph: “I only disagree with the fact that people have taken hasty decisions … when the moment demands a little more serenity and maturity.”
+Henry told the AP in a brief interview that he is the prime minister, calling it an exceptional and confusing situation.
+In another interview with Radio Zenith, he said he had no dispute with Joseph.
+“I only disagree with the fact that people have taken hasty decisions … when the moment demands a little more serenity and maturity,” he said.

 Moïse had faced large protests in recent months that turned violent as opposition leaders and their supporters rejected his plans to hold a constitutional referendum with proposals that would strengthen the presidency.